-11.5 Code Line Configurations
+12.5 Code Line Configurations

-- 11.5.1 Complete code line configuration shall be provided.
-The code line configuration data shall appear on the Signalling System Program Configuration design. - 11.5.2 Metrolinx will assign and maintain code line configuration data for leased fibre and LTE, radio code lines, and ATCS addresses for code line applications. - 11.5.3 Design contractor shall request Metrolinx for code line configuration and ATCS addresses.
+- 12.5.1 Complete code line configuration shall be provided.
+The code line configuration data shall appear on the Signalling System Program Configuration design. - 12.5.2 Metrolinx will assign and maintain code line configuration data for leased fibre and LTE, radio code lines, and ATCS addresses for code line applications. - 12.5.3 Design contractor shall request Metrolinx for code line configuration and ATCS addresses.

-11.6 Event Recording
+12.6 Event Recording

-- 11.6.1 Recording equipment shall be provided to record the changes of states for vital and non-vital I/Os and variables. - 11.6.2 Recording capacity shall be sufficient to provide at least 48 hours of activity under normal circumstances for CTC Signal System. - 11.6.3 As the minimum the following bits shall be recorded within the VMIS: - a) Input and Output, including any physical inputs and outputs, and inputs and outputs in the vital communication link between VMISs

-- b) Track Circuits variable

-- c) Applicable track code input status
+- 12.6.1 Recording equipment shall be provided to record the changes of states for vital and non-vital inputs and outputs, and variables. - 12.6.2 Recording capacity shall be sufficient to provide at least 48 hours of activity under normal circumstances for the CTC Signal System. - 12.6.3 As the minimum, the following bits shall be recorded within the VMIS: - a) Input and Output, including any physical inputs and outputs, and inputs and outputs in the vital communication link between VMISs; - b) Track circuit variable; - c) Applicable track code input status;

-- d) Applicable track code output status
+- d) Applicable track code output status;

-- e) All Vital variables
+- e) All vital variables;

-- f) All Non Vital variables
+- f) All non-vital variables;

-- q) Link status
+- g) Link status;

-- h) Vital timers
+- h) Vital timers;

-- i) CTC Indications
+- i) CTC indications;

-- j) CTC Controls
+- j) CTC controls; and

-- k) Local Control Panel Inputs
+- k) Local control panel Inputs.

-- 11.6.4 The following bits shall not be recorded:
+- 12.6.4 The following bits shall not be recorded:

-- a) Bit changing the status frequently such as bit for flashing LED indicator on LCP;
+- a) Bit changing the status frequently, such as bit for flashing LED indicator on LCP;

 - b) Output for LCP indicators;

-- c) Non-Vital timers.
+- c) Non-vital timers; and

+- d) High battery alarm status.

-11.7 Software Description Document
+12.7 Software Description Document

-- 11.7.1 The design contractor shall provide a software description document that describes the required functions of the application software and operational changes for the revised software. - 11.7.2 The following information shall be provided in the software description document. - a) Program name and locations to be used. - b) The version of the program, date when the changes were made, the company that made the changes, the designer, checker and approver who made the change. - c) The name and version of the development environment (tools) used to create the software; the official authorization of the development tool from the VMIS supplier. - d) The applicable checksum, CRC and/or other unique identifier information for the program provided by the application development tools. - e) Functional description of the functions and features implemented in the application software. - f) A compatibility summary describing any hardware or software configuration items in the system, including: - i.
-Any jumper, dipswitch or strap settings that may be required;
+- 12.7.1 The design contractor shall provide a software description document that describes the required functions of the application software and operational changes for the revised software. - 12.7.2 The following information shall be provided in the software description document. - a) Program name and locations to be used. - b) The version of the program, the date when the changes were made, the company that made the changes, the designer, checker and approver who made the change. - c) The name and version of the development environment (tools) used to create the software; the official authorization of the development tool from the VMIS supplier. - d) The applicable checksum, CRC and/or other unique identifier information for the program is provided by the application development tools. - e) Functional description of the functions and features implemented in the application software. - f) A compatibility summary describing any hardware or software configuration items in the system, including: - i.
+Any jumper, dipswitch or strap settings that may be required; and

 - ii.
-When applicable, any hardware or software revisions that cannot be used with this software shall be explicitly identified. - g) Any user requirements and operational constraints that must be satisfied to ensure safety when using this software. - h) Any deviations from this manual. - i) Where applicable, a change summary showing the changes implemented in the software release as compared to the previous revision(s).
+When applicable, any hardware or software revisions that are incompatible with this software shall be explicitly identified. - g) Any user requirements and operational constraints must be satisfied to ensure safety when using this software. - h) Any deviations from this manual. - i) Where applicable, a change summary showing the changes implemented in the software release compared to the previous revision(s).

-11.8 Configuration Management
+12.8 Configuration Management

-- 11.8.1 The configuration management will: - a) establish the baseline of both executive / boot and application software products based on their approved version for testing; - b) ensure a proper method is in place to document the tracing of all revisions to its respective baseline; and - c) comply with AREMA C&S Manual and GO Transit Signals and Communications Standards GI 301 (t) Software Configuration Management. - 11.8.2 The design contractor or Field Engineer shall be responsible for issuing and documenting application software revisions that may be required once the design reaches the field. - 11.8.3 The design contactor or Field Engineer shall only issue software revisions to the field when authorization has been provided from Metrolinx.
+- 12.8.1 The configuration management will: - a) Establish the baseline of both executive, boot and application software products based on their approved version for testing; - b) Ensure a proper method is in place to document the tracing of all revisions to its respective baseline; and - c) Comply with AREMA C&S Manual and GO Transit Signals and Communications Standards GI 301 (t) Software Configuration Management. - 12.8.2 The design contractor or Field Engineer shall be responsible for issuing and documenting application software revisions that may be required once the design reaches the field. - 12.8.3 The design contractor or Field Engineer shall only issue software revisions to the field when authorization has been provided from Metrolinx.